Chart Color Schemes

 The level of general health in Casey is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Casey shows superior health outcomes based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-Both younger and older age groups exhibit low prevalence of common health conditions.
+Casey shows superior health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both young and old age cohorts exhibit low prevalence of common health conditions.

-Private health cover is exceptionally high at approximately 62% of the total population (4,116 people), compared to the national average of 55.7%.
-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 8.5% and 7.6% of residents respectively.
-76.8% of residents report being completely free of medical ailments, higher than the Australian Capital Territory average of 70.2%.
-The under-65 population has better than average health outcomes.
-Casey has 6.5% (433 people) of residents aged 65 and over, which is lower than the Australian Capital Territory's 14.3%.
-Health outcomes among seniors are above average, broadly in line with national rankings for the general population.
+Private health cover is exceptionally high at approximately 62% of the total population (4,166 people), compared to the national average of 55.7%.
+The most prevalent medical conditions are mental health issues affecting 8.5% of residents and asthma impacting 7.6%.
+A total of 76.8% of residents report being completely clear of medical ailments, higher than the Australian Capital Territory average of 70.2%.
+The under-65 population in Casey has better than average health outcomes.
+The area has 6.7% of residents aged 65 and over (452 people), lower than the Australian Capital Territory's 14.3%.
+Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health